keigs-fivem/oxmysql/benchmark.md

+Benchmark results and functions for testing the time to resolve javascript sync exports.
+These times are not the same as query execution time.
-Some hideous benchmarking commands and their results.
-Lua performance falls slightly behind due to overhead from cross-language communication.
+Lua performance generally falls slightly behind due to overhead from cross-language communication.

-## Lua
+### Lua
 `Low: 0.2955ms | High: 16.7566ms | Avg: 0.36956378ms | Total: 3695.6378ms (10000 queries)`
 ```lua
 local lmprof = require 'lmprof'